htcondor/htcondor-ce/docs/batch-system-integration.md

 #### Glidein queue

 To filter jobs based on their glidein queue attribute, your routes will need a `Requirements` expression using the incoming job's `queue` attribute.
-The following entry routes jobs to PBS if the incoming job (specified by `TARGET`) is an `analy` (Analysis) glidein:
+The following entry routes jobs to HTCondor if the incoming job (specified by `TARGET`) is an `analy` (Analysis) glidein:

 ```hl_lines="5"
 JOB_ROUTER_ENTRIES @=jre